 3) Lobby local politicians on serious environmental issues such as HS2 but make it uncomfortable such as local 'go slow' actions disrupting traffic.

 4) Local communities confronting their local farmers on the amount of hedge cutting and spraying they do and making it clear that we, the taxpaying citizen don't accept this as the norm and acceptable.

 5) Everyone boycotting a target product; for example, single-use plastic.
 If sales of soft drinks fell by 90% that the company would make immediate and long term changes to get their revenues back again would they not.

 I WANT TO MAKE A DIFFERENCE!!

 SO what can YOU/WE do today, tomorrow, next week to make a real impact on the ground?
-Begin a protest group, visit and educate your local farmer, implement the law where the police do not, protect a habitat in your local area, help a local species in your neighbourhood, truly put your environment ahead of yourself by driving slower, recycling, breeding less children, lobbying for your local species and making a stand for YOUR environment.
+Begin a protest group, visit and educate your local farmer, implement the law where the police do not, protect a habitat in your local area, help a local species in your neighborhood, truly put your environment ahead of yourself by driving slower, recycling, breeding less children, lobbying for your local species and making a stand for YOUR environment.
 STOP talking and take ACTION!